ramigs/strapi-nuxt-article/strapi-nuxt.md

 ## Enable email confirmation

-By default, the user registration process in Strapi does not include an email confirmation step.
+By default, the user registration process in Strapi does not include the email confirmation step.

-To enable it, navigate to Roles & Permissions (from the left sidebar of the admin dashboard, under Plugins).
+To enable it, go to Roles & Permissions (from the left sidebar of the Admin dashboard, under Plugins).
 Click the Advanced Settings tab, enable the email confirmation option and save:

 ![Enable email confirmation Strapi](./strapi-nuxt-enable-email-confirmation.png)